joabara/piatto-coreml-demo/README.md

 At this time, the model works very well in a PyTorch environment, but I am still learning to optimize text generation models iOS.

 ### OpenAI Version
+This calls our Firebase API and makes a prompt call to OpenAI to generate a recipe given the prompt.
+They use `text-davinci-003` to complete the recipe.
+All recipes generated via this method are logged into our GCP storage bucket.
+Once you have enough OpenAI data collected, it can faciliate building your own independing model (that's not what I did - I would need to rely on 1000s of users for recipes)

 ![RecipeGeneration](media/RecipeGeneration(Online).gif)

 ### PiattoAI (my Version)